 You cannot make custom fields optional in Smart IT, if they are required in Remedy ITSM.

-Alert message if ITSM (System Required) fields are removed
+To alert if ITSM (System Required) fields are removed

 With the screen configuration capability, if you remove a ITSM required field from the Selected Fields section of a screen view (Configuration > Screen Configuration), Smart IT asks you to confirm the action as displayed in the following image: